devicehive/esp8266-firmware/DeviceHiveESP8266.md

 }
 ```

-Returns 'OK' on success with result or 'Error' with description in result.
+Returns "OK" on success with result or "Error" with description in result.

-Notifications will be generated with the name 'gpio/int'.
-Each notification will contain list of gpio pins affected in 'caused' field (read: pins that caused an interrupt), 'state' contains values of all gpio inputs after timeout and 'tick' contains the number of ticks of SoC's internal clock as a timestamp:
+Notifications will be generated with the name "gpio/int".
+Each notification will contain list of gpio pins affected in "caused" field (read: pins that caused an interrupt), "state" contains values of all gpio inputs after timeout and "tick" contains the number of ticks of SoC's internal clock as a timestamp:
 ```json
 {
 	"caused":["0", "1"],